 Submit written comments and recommendations to OMB for the proposed information collection within 30 days of publication of this notice to www.reginfo.gov/public/do/PRAMain.
 Find this particular information collection by selecting “Currently under 30-day Review—Open for Public Comments” or by using the search function.

 FOR FURTHER INFORMATION CONTACT:

 Ben Garwood, Air Quality Policy Division, Office of Air Quality Planning and Standards, C504-03, U.S. Environmental Protection Agency, Research Triangle Park, NC 27709; telephone number: (919) 541-1358; fax number: (919) 541-4028; email address: email@example.com.

 End Further Info

 Start Supplemental Information

-Supporting documents which explain in detail the information that the EPA will be collecting are available in the public docket for this ICR.
-The docket can be viewed online at https://www.regulations.gov or in person at the EPA Docket Center, WJC West, Room 3334, 1301 Constitution Ave.
-NW., Washington, DC.
-The telephone number for the Docket Center is (202) 566-1744.
-For information about EPA's public docket, visit https://www.epa.gov/dockets.
+Supporting documents, which explain in detail the information that the EPA will be collecting, are available in the public docket for this ICR.
+The docket can be viewed online at www.regulations.gov.
+The telephone number for the Docket Center is 202-566-1744.
+For additional information about the EPA's public docket, visit http://www.epa.gov/dockets.

-Respondents/Affected Entities: Entities that must apply for and obtain a preconstruction permit under part C or D or section 110(a)(2)(C) of title I of the Act.
-In addition, state, local and tribal reviewing authorities that must review permit applications and issue permits are affected entities.
+Respondents/affected entities: Those which must apply for and obtain a preconstruction permit under part C or D or section 110(a)(2)(C) of title I of the Act.
+In addition, state, local, and tribal reviewing authorities that must review permit applications and issue permits are affected entities.